 - On the second hole, you count the two best scores.
 This is the "Cha-Cha."

-- On the third and final hole of the rotation, you count the an three best scores.
+- On the third and final hole of the rotation, you count the three best scores.
 The "Cha-Cha-Cha."

 After the third hole, the cycle resets and starts over again for the next three holes.
 This 1-2-3 pattern continues for the entire 18-hole round (holes 1-3, 4-6, 7-9, 10-12, 13-15, and 16-18).
-It’s a simple concept that has a huge impact on strategy and keeps everyone completely engaged, because you never know when your score will be the one (or two, or three) that the team desperately needs.
+It’s a simple concept that has a huge impact on strategy and keeps everyone completely engaged because you never know when your score will be the one (or two, or three) that the team desperately needs.

 The Rules and Scoring: How the Count Works